Believer. Dreamer. Reading Junkie. Movie Nerd. Coffee Craver. Archery Addict. INFJ. Bowler’s Wifey. Carolina Girl.

-That pretty much sums me up, but I have a feeling you’re here for more than that.
-So *cracks knuckles*, here’s my story.
+That’s me on the surface, but I have a feeling you’re here for more than that.
+So, *cracks knuckles* here’s my story.

 As far back as I can remember, stories have blossomed from my heart.
 At seven years old, my Aunt Sherry gave me a Mary Kate & Ashley notebook for Christmas, suggesting I write my stories down.
-Four notebook full of short stories, over three-hundred song lyrics, two published novels and many more on the way, writing is an addiction I haven’t broke for nineteen years now.
+Four notebook full of short stories, over three-hundred song lyrics, three published novels and many more on the way, writing has been my healthy addiction for twenty years now.

 Aim high, stay strong, and always hit your mark.